loganwuu/count_report/README.md

     * Input: word="dog", string=""
     * Output: "Please enter a paragraph to search from."

-9. If both fields are empty, return "Please enter a word to search for and a line of words to search from."
+9. If both fields are empty, return "Please enter a word to search for and a paragraph to search it from."
     * Input: word="", string=""
-    * Output: "Please enter a word to search for and a paragraph to search from."
+    * Output: "Please enter a word to search for and a paragraph to search it from."

 ## Legal